blurrycontour/zuul-gerrit/doc/source/developer/specs/nodepool-in-zuul.rst

 on which connections it should operate.

-Each zuul-launcher process will execute a number of processing loops in series; first a global request processing loop, and then a processing loop for each configured provider.
+Each zuul-launcher process will execute a number of processing loops in a series; first a global request processing loop, and then a processing loop for each configured provider.

 Requests and nodes will be considered by a launcher based on a calculated